paulnicholsen27/pet_store/README.md

   - `year_of_birth` - integer
   - `good_with_kids?` - boolean

-*Make sure your routes are following REST conventions!*
+*Make sure your routes are following RESTful conventions!*
 - Home page at `/` welcoming people to your pet store
 - Create an `index` page at `/pets` that lists all animals
 - Each animal should be a link to that pet's detail page